 Prohibitions and penalties for unauthorised collection and use of TFN information

-Under the Privacy (Tax File Number) Rule 2015 and the Taxation Administration Act 1953 it is an offence if we:
+Under the Privacy (Tax File Number) Rule 2015 and the Taxation Administration Act 1953 it is an offence if we either:

-- require, request or collect TFN information for unauthorised purposes, or
+- require, request or collect TFN information for unauthorised purposes

 A breach of the Privacy (Tax File Number) Rule 2015 is considered an interference with privacy under the Privacy Act.
 Where a breach of privacy is very serious, the Australian Information Commissioner may seek a civil penalty under the Privacy Act.